 Mechanical Engineering (KGCOE)

-Montmayeur, Oliver, "Testing and Modeling of the Indirect Solar Drying of Thin Film Mangos" (2019).
+Montmayeur, Olivier, "Testing and Modeling of the Indirect Solar Drying of Thin Film Mangos" (2019).
 Thesis.
 Rochester Institute of Technology.
 Accessed from

 RIT – Main Campus